soffes/blog/posts/2009-11-29-running-rails-local-development-with-nginx-postgres-and-passenger-with-homebrew.markdown

         $ brew install postgresql

-    After the installation completes, there will be instructions on how to initialize the database, start the server, start the server at login, and install the pg gem. **Do all of this.**
+    After the installation completes, there will be instructions on how to initialize the database, start the server, start the server at login, and install the pg gem. ==Do all of this.==

 ### Server Configuration